Widespread Use of Products Containing Asbestos

 Learn more about some of the benefits below.

-Asbestos was exceptionally strong, and any product that used it was made more durable.
+Asbestos was exceptionally strong and made products more durable.

 Asbestos products were desirable in high-heat and high-combustion settings since they could withstand high temperatures.
-Asbestos liners in boilers and fireboxes controlled heat in amazing ways.
+Asbestos liners in boilers, stoves, and fireboxes controlled heat in amazing ways.

 Automotive assemblers found asbestos resisted friction and wear.
 Automobile makers manufactured brakes, clutches, and gaskets from asbestos.
-Almost every American car, truck, and heavy equipment piece contained asbestos parts at one time.
+Almost every American car, truck, and piece of heavy equipment contained asbestos parts at one time.

 Asbestos was so lightweight that it could be used to make airplane parts.